This post may contain affiliate links. I will receive a small commission if you use these links.

 Darling Quarter is a really great place to take a break from walking around the city and just sit and watch the world go by.

-Darling Square is a modern shopping area centred around a lawn.
-Small independent shops, cafes and takeaways surround the square and branch off into small lanes.
+Darling Square is one of Sydney’s top spots for speciality shops and independent food outlets.
+The modern shopping area is centred around a small lawn.
+Boutique independent shops, cafes and takeaways surround the square and branch off into small lanes.
 This is a great vibrant area to wander around and shop for something a bit different.

-4. Admire the architecture of the Sydney Opera House
+Admire the architecture of the Sydney Opera House

 This is an obvious one, I mean, how could you visit Sydney and not see it’s most famous landmark?!
 Located at one edge of Circular Quay, the Opera House is one of the most visited attractions in Sydney and is a really unique and impressive building.
 The Opera House is even more beautiful at night, and occasionally there is a light art installation, where light patterns are projected onto the sail of the Opera House.

-5. See the Sydney Harbour Bridge
+See the Sydney Harbour Bridge

 This one goes hand in hand with the Opera House, as it is located on the opposite side of Circular Quay.
 For the best view of the Harbour bridge, stand in front of the Opera House looking over the water – or even better, have a drink at the bar outside the Opera House!
 You can also get a great view of the bridge standing just underneath it at Hickson Road Reserve.

-6. Climb the Sydney Harbour Bridge
+Climb the Sydney Harbour Bridge

 If just looking at the Harbour Bridge is not enough for you, then book tickets to climb the bridge for an adrenaline rush with sweeping views of the harbour!
 This is one of the most popular tourist activities in Sydney, so book in advance.

-7. Walk up to Sydney Observatory Hill Park for one of the best viewpoints over Sydney Harbour Bridge
+Walk up to Sydney Observatory Hill Park

-8. Relax in Sydney’s Royal Botanical Gardens
+Relax in Sydney's Royal Botanical Gardens

 Sydney’s Royal Botanical Gardens are a great place to get away from the hustle and bustle of the city and the busy-ness of Circular Quay.
 Wander around the rose gardens, succulent gardens and greenhouses or just enjoy relaxing in the open space or with a picnic by the lake.
+Whilst they are not as impressive as Melbourne’s botanic gardens, they are a nice place to spend the afternoon, especially on a warm sunny day.

-9. Walk to Mrs Macquarie’s Chair for views of the Opera House
+Walk to Mrs Macquarie's Chair for views of the Opera House

 Mrs Macquarie’s chair is a viewing point in Sydney’s Botanical Gardens which offers fabulous views across the bay towards both the Harbour Bridge and the Sydney Opera House.
 This is one of the best viewpoints for the Opera House in Sydney and is a pleasant walk around the botanical gardens to reach it.

-10. Stroll around The Rocks – one of Sydney’s most historic neighbourhoods
+Stroll around The Rocks

-The Rocks is a small neighbourhood by the Sydney Harbour Bridge.
-The historic lanes of The Rocks are full of independent cafes, boutique shops and some of Sydney’s oldest pubs.
 If you can time your visit with the weekend, then you’re in luck as The Rocks hosts an open air market every Friday-Sunday where locals sell artisan coffee, homemade food and crafts.
 It is Sydney’s original market and definitely worth a visit if you can.

-11. Relax at Barangaroo Reserve
+Relax at Barangaroo Reserve

 Barangaroo park is a lovely parkland which sits along the water, near the Harbour Bridge.
 Here you’ll find walking and cycling tracks plus lots of places to sit and admire the view.
 A great place to visit if you’re looking for a bit of peace and quiet.